passthefist/kleinbottle/README.md

 Restful routing/controllers
 =========

-This mini framework allows for easy construction of restful urls and controllers.
+This is just a wrapper around [https://github.com/chriso/klein.php](Klein) that allows for easy construction of restful urls and controllers.

 A url maps to a controller based on a routes mapping, and the controller handles the http request/response.
-It's pretty much just a wrapper around Klein.
+Controllers can respond to types of routes, one for resources and another for collections (of the same resource).5

 Routes
 -